0xr0bert/phase-seminar-20221026/presentation.md

 - Each agent goes to work every weekday.
 - Each weekday, each agent calculates a *budget* of how much they are willing to commute by a given mode (norm + habit + congestion).
 This is then ranked.
-- They also calculate a *cost* for each each mode (distance + environmental supportiveness + weather).
+- They also calculate a *cost* for each mode (distance + environmental supportiveness + weather).
 This is ranked in reverse (higher cost = lower ranked cost).
 - Max of budget rank + reverse cost rank.

 # Experimentation